mia-care/documentation/docs/p4samd/handbook/verification.md

 # Software Verification

 Ensuring the reliability and safety of Software as a Medical Device (SaMD) requires a balanced approach between automated and manual testing.
-Automated testing is crucial for early and efficient assessment of software quality, allowing fast execution of unit, integration, and regression tests and ensuring regulatory compliance, such as adherence to IEC 62304 and FDA guidelines, thanks to consistent and continuous validation during the entire software lifecycle.
+Automated testing is crucial for early and efficient assessment of software quality, allowing fast execution of unit, integration, and system tests and ensuring regulatory compliance, such as adherence to IEC 62304, thanks to consistent and continuous validation during the entire software lifecycle.

 Manual testing remains relevant, especially for usability and exploratory testing, where human judgment is necessary to evaluate how clinicians and patients interact with the software, and for edge-case validation, ensuring the system correctly handles unexpected inputs or real-world complexities that automated tests might overlook.
 By combining automation for efficiency and coverage with manual testing for critical judgment and user experience, SaMD developers can create software that is not only compliant and robust but also practical and safe for medical use.